esriboston/docs-services/services/Esri/index.md

 ArcGIS for developers enables you to create and manage apps that include mapping, visualization, analysis, and more.
 Build web and mobile applications on Bluemix.
 Start with a basemap, then add your data, and interact using [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/).

-To get started with ArcGIS APIs on Bluemix:
+To get started with ArcGIS API for JavaScript on Bluemix:

 1. Sign up for a free ArcGIS Developer subscription, [sign up for one here](https://developers.arcgis.com/sign-up/){:new_window}.
 2. Reference the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) and load the neccessary modules.{:new_window}.